Techsupport254/ARLipstick/docs/proposal.md

 ### **2.4.1: Integration**

-**Native AR SDKs and Toolkits** ARCore (Google ARCore) are the primary SDKs used for creating immersive AR experiences on mobile devices.
+**Web-based AR Technologies** MediaPipe and WebRTC are the primary technologies used for creating immersive AR experiences in web browsers.
 They provide built-in support for facial tracking, environment understanding, and real-time rendering which are essential for applying virtual makeup accurately.

-Integration with native development environments like Kotlin/ Java for Android allows direct access to camera APIs, real-time rendering engines, and device sensors.
+Integration with modern web development frameworks like Next.js and React allows direct access to camera APIs, real-time rendering engines, and device sensors through web standards.

 **E-commerce Platform Integration** AR modules are embedded into e-commerce platforms using APIs and SDKs, enabling real-time virtual try-on directly within product pages.
 This seamless integration allows users to immediately try cosmetics while browsing and adding products to their cart without switching platforms.
 Integration with platforms like Shopify, Magento, or Woo Commerce are becoming more streamlined through plug-and-play AR widgets and cloud-based AR rendering services.
 This integration supports personalized product recommendations, synchronized inventory updates, and user analytics for marketers.